similola/FakeNewsAlert/README.md

 -Use this GET Request endpoint to ping the service(as a healthcheck): http://localhost:8080/test

--Use a POST request to check if a tweet is real or fake, endpoint: http://localhost:8080/verify, add this JSON payload to the body of the POSt request.
+-Use a POST request to check if a tweet is real or fake, endpoint: http://localhost:8080/verify, add this JSON payload to the body of the POST request.
 The Service should return a string with "real" or "fake" to determine whether the tweet is real or not.

 {
 "handle":"@similola",